Recent clashes initiated by PLA latest examples of 'unacceptable behaviour' of CCP: Pompeo | Business

 Recent clashes initiated by PLA latest examples of 'unacceptable behaviour' of CCP: Pompeo

-US Secretary of State Mike Pompeo on Wednesday said the recent clashes "initiated" by the Chinese military against India in eastern Ladakh are the latest examples of the "unacceptable behaviour" of ruling Chinese Communist Party.
-He also praised India's decision to ban 59 Chinese apps, including TikTok, which he said are "security risks" to the Indian people.
+US Secretary of State Mike Pompeo on Wednesday said the recent clashes "initiated" by the Chinese military against India in eastern Ladakh are the latest examples of the "unacceptable behaviour" of the ruling Chinese Communist Party.
+Pompeo also praised India's recent decision to ban 59 Chinese apps, including TikTok, which he said presents "serious security risks" to the Indian people.

 ALSO READ